bpgodsil/chocolate_preference_mapping/README.md

 ## Key Findings

-• The PLS‑R model explained ~82% of variance in simulated liking scores.
-• Sweetness had the strongest positive loading; bitterness and astringency loaded negatively.
+- PLS-R performed well when the simulated relationships were largely linear, but performance degraded at the extremes of the liking scale for the non-linear liking example.
+- The results make the practical point that PLS-R is useful for modeling linear relationships, but we should be more cautious in interpreting predictions where the relationships are non-linear.

 ## Current Progress

 - Simulated consumer liking data for multiple products using linear and nonlinear approaches
 - Applied normalization (mean-centering) for within-subject variability
 - Visualized the distribution of raw and centered liking scores
-- Fitted and interpreted a PLS-R model with the linear liking data and visualized results with a biplot
+- Fitted and interpreted a PLS-R model with the linear and non-linear liking data and visualized results with biplots

-## Next Steps

-- Fit and interpret a PLS-R model with the non-linear liking data and visualized results with a biplot
-- Compare results to those of the linear liking approach

 ## Why this project

 This notebook demonstrates how predictive analytics techniques like PLS-R can be used to bridge sensory science and consumer insights, which is a key capability in flavor and food product research.

 ## View Notebooks (HTML)